This page is intended for members of the

-It may be delivered in person, mailed, or emailed, but it MUST be in the OAA office by 4:00 PM (Pacific Standard Time).
+It may be delivered in person, mailed, or emailed, but it MUST be in the OAA office before 4:00 PM (Pacific Standard Time).
 The application process is extensive, so please do not wait until the last minute.

 Posted in From Okinawa, Junior Study Program, Members, Scholarships

 Tagged asian american, junior study program, junior study tour, kenjinkai, oaa, okinawa, okinawa association of america, okinawan, ryukyu, ryukyuan, scholarship, study abroad, uchina, uchinaa, uchinaanchu, uchinanchu